Honorary, Service, and Professional Organizations

 Delta Sigma Pi

 The Boston University Entrepreneurship Club is an event-based club that holds events each semester allowing members to connect with fellow entrepreneurial students, venture capitalists, advisory mentors, and prolific entrepreneurs in Boston.
-Our past speakers include well-known entrepreneurs Robin Chase (Founder of Zipcar), Fred DeLuca (Founder & CEO of Subway), and Mike Flaherty (Co-Founder & CEO of Walden Media).
+Past speakers include well-known entrepreneurs Robin Chase (Founder of Zipcar), Fred DeLuca (Founder & CEO of Subway), and Mike Flaherty (Co-Founder & CEO of Walden Media).
 If you’re interested in building your network or starting your own venture, Entrepreneurship Club is for you.
 Email firstname.lastname@example.org for more information.

 Fashion and Retail Association